evanthompson/demos/CollisionDemo/README.txt

 *	This project is dependant on the org.eclipse.swt package, and will not run otherwise.
-*	swt.jar is include with the package (within the lib dir), it needs to be included on the build path.
+*	swt.jar is included with the package (within the lib dir), it needs to be included on the build path.